About the Department of Writing

 Workshops in poetry, drama, fiction and nonfiction are supplemented by lectures on craft and courses in each genre, publishing, journalism, editing, photojournalism, audio and screenwriting, multimedia and electronic design for the Web and print.
 In addition to faculty and sessional instructors the department also hosts regular visits by celebrated and international writers.

-The UVic Writing Program allows students to develop their writing skills in the imaginative genres of Poetry, Fiction, Creative Nonfiction and Drama.
+The UVic Writing Program allows students to develop their writing skills in the imaginative genres of Poetry, Fiction, Creative Nonfiction, Screenwriting and Playwriting.
 The Writing Major leads to either a Bachelor of Arts or a Bachelor of Fine Arts, depending on the non-program courses selected.

 The Department of Writing offers a Minor in Professional Writing emphasizing journalism, media studies and publishing.
 The goal of the program is to develop skills required to succeed as a professional writer in journalism, publishing, government or industry.

 Major in Writing and Minor in Professional Writing

 Students who are interested in completing both a Major Program in Writing (specializing in fiction, poetry, drama and/or creative nonfiction) and a Minor Program in Professional Writing (specializing in journalism and publishing) should take WRIT 100 and WRIT 102 in their first year of study.
 Similarly, students who are not yet certain whether they would prefer to do a Major in Writing or a Minor in Professional Writing or both are advised to enroll in WRIT 100 and WRIT 102 in their first year to keep all three options open.

 Interfaculty Double Major